RSS-BJP distorting history and misleading country: Ashok Gehlot | Politics

 He said the political fight should be of ideology but it was unfortunate that even after 75 years of independence, politics was being done on the basis of caste and religion.

-The chief minister said the youth should study history, think themselves and take inspiration from traditions of the country.
-There should be an environment of peace, harmony and brotherhood in the country. ''Only then the country will prosper,'' he said.
+The chief minister said the youth should study history, think themselves and take inspiration from the traditions of the country.
+There should be an environment of peace, harmony, and brotherhood in the country. ''Only then the country will prosper,'' he said.
+He said that Bose instilled a new spirit in the youth and showed his courage by raising the Azad Hind Fauj on foreign soil.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)